asavage7/Jukebox/README.md

 1. Download the repo and place the .zip file into a folder (eg. Downloads)
 2. Unzip it with your archive software of choice.
+3. Show hidden files by right-clicking the file explorer window and clicking "Show hidden files"
-3. Open `.env-sample` with your chosen text editor and paste your Discord bot token into the `[token goes here]` field (remove the square brackets as well)
+4. Open `.env-sample` with your chosen text editor and paste your Discord bot token into the `[token goes here]` field (remove the square brackets as well)
-4. Save your changes and rename the file to `.env`.
+5. Save your changes and rename the file to `.env`.
-5. Create a new file in the root of the repo and name it `afk.json`.
+6. Create a new file in the root of the repo and name it `afk.json`.
 You don't need to edit this.
 7. Open a terminal window in the directory and run `npm i` (errors are fine as long as it doesn't fail)
 8. Now run `node index.js` and the bot should now be online.